chessfromthefuture/Life-Expectancy-and-GDP/README.md

 Clone the Repository:

-bash
 git clone https://github.com/yourusername/life-expectancy-gdp-analysis.git
 cd life-expectancy-gdp-analysis
 Install Required Libraries: Ensure you have Python installed, then run:

-bash
 pip install -r requirements.txt
 Run the Notebook: Open the Jupyter Notebook and execute the code cells:

-bash
 jupyter notebook analysis.ipynb
 View Results:

 =======
-Life Expectancy and GDP Analysis
+# Life Expectancy and GDP Analysis
 This project analyzes the relationship between GDP and life expectancy across six nations over time.
 Using Python for data analysis and visualization, the project explores trends, correlations, and distributions to uncover meaningful insights about public health and economic growth.

 1. Table of Contents